salesforcecli/plugin-packaging/messages/package_version_create.md

 # malformedUrl

 The %s value "%s" from the command line or sfdx-project.json is not in the correct format for a URL.
 It must be a valid URL in the format "http:\n\nsalesforce.com".
 More information: https:\n\nnodejs.org\napi\nurl.html#url_url_strings_and_url_objects

+# requestInProgress

+Request in progress.
+Sleeping %s seconds.
+Will wait a total of %s more seconds before timing out.
+Current Status=%s.